ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/project-setup.rst

 Due to the use of internal apis, the core library versions are only compatible with one matching Ferrocene release.
 The core library will be recertified for every Ferrocene release.
 That is approximately every three months.

 The first Ferrocene release to include the certified core library is "Ferrocene 25.11.0".
-Ferrocene distributes an uncertified version of the core library since the first Ferrocene release.
+Ferrocene has distributed an uncertified version of the core library since the first Ferrocene release.

 Release notes
 -------------